HL7/davinci-ecdx/input/pagecontent/background.md

 ---

-[^1]: <span class="bg-success" markdown="1">The Payer's method for associating attachments to claims or prior authorizations and processing them is out of scope for this guide.</span><!-- new-content -->
+[^1]: The Payer's method for associating attachments to claims or prior authorizations and processing them is out of scope for this guide.

 {% include link-list.md %}